 Figure 7.
-Final screenshot (automatically saved in the "output" folder).
-If you get in the section "inversion of the dispersion curves" after the analysis of the dataset in the section "determination of the velocity spectrum" you'll get a plot similar to the one on top (case a), In this case you can associate a curve to the relevant spectrum.
-If you instead get in the section "Inversion of the dispersion curves" directly from the main winMASW screenshot, uploading a formerly picked curve, that won't be possible, and you'll get a plot like the one below (case b) (there is no velocity spectrum on the background of the dispersion curve).

-The representation reported on top is definitely to prefer.
+Final screenshot (automatically saved in the output folder).
+If you enter the inversion panel from the panel where you upload the field data and compute the velocity spectrum (and pick the dispersion curves), you'll get a figure similar to the one on top (case a): in this case together with the dispersion curves you picked, the field velocity spectrum is also shown (in the background).
+On the other side, if you enter the inversion panel from the main panel and upload just the picked dispersion curves (.cdp files), you'll get a figure like the one below (case b) (there is no velocity spectrum in the background).
+The "case a" is definitely to prefer.